HISTORY

 Mr. Woodlee, a personal friend of Colby’s, originally offered the land during the Great Depression but Mr. Colby

 felt as if the task of building a camp could not be taken on at that time and postponed action.
-When the idea of a state YF&H

 and district 4-H camp came up again several years later, Mr. Colby remembered the Woodlee offer.